pattern

 a deep narrow valley with steep sides, usually worn by a stream

-Ex: Geologists study the formation ravines to understand how water shapes the Earth 's surface over millennia .
+Ex: Geologists study the formation of ravines to understand how water shapes the Earth 's surface over millennia .

 daily words